MCiret/P8_PurBeurre_WebApp/README.rst

 **GOAL** :

 * 1st Django Web application
-* Follow client features and interface requirements (including pages prototypes using Bootstrap theme and style guide).
+* Specifications for features and interface (style guide, pages prototypes and the Bootstrap theme)
-* Tests : using unittest (including 1 selenium test) & following TDD approach
+* Tests : using unittest (including 1 functionnal (Selenium) test) with TDD approach
 * Database modeling
-* Get data from OpenFoodFacts API and populate database
+* Get data from OpenFoodFacts API, populate database and use it for searching..
-* User Account (login) management
+* User authentication, acocunt and "bookmarking" features

 Summary
 -------